Record number of Frewen students head to University

 Mr Goodman, Principal said: “The Sixth Form students at Frewen achieved another 100% pass rate this year, the sixth year in a row.
 Furthermore, 70% of Frewen’s leavers will be going onto University this autumn, which is a huge percentage for a dyslexia school.
 The students’ success is down to their resilience and adaptability in addition to the excellent guidance of our supportive teaching staff.”

-Frewen’s students will be heading off to a number of universities including: Ryan, who will be starting a TV production course at UCA and who gained three Distinctions in his BTEC Media course and Bea who will be going on to study History at UEA following her A* in History, A* in Politics and B in English Literature, all outstanding achievements for dyslexic students.
+Frewen’s students will be heading off to a number of universities including: Ryan, who will be starting a TV production course at the University for Creative Arts and who gained a Distinction* & two Distinctions in his BTEC Media course and Bea who will be going on to study History at the University of East Anglia following her A* in History, A* in Politics and A in English Literature, all outstanding achievements for dyslexic students.

 Hazel Lawrence, Head of Sixth Form, said: “We are delighted with the excellent set of results our Sixth Formers have achieved this summer.
 Learners typically join Frewen College three or four years behind their peers, so to see so many learners off to Higher Educations clearly shows the vast amount of progress they have made.
 This clearly demonstrates the determination and resilience of these learners who were not going to allow dyslexia to hold them back.
 We wish them every success for the next steps of their journey.”